vladimir-vg/batiscaph/README.md

 This project at first should provide visual interface to Erlang shell.

-Particularly to illustrate traces for some code examples in [Learn you some Erlang](http://learnyousomeerlang.com/content) and [Programming Erlang](https://pragprog.com/book/jaerlang2/programming-erlang) books.
+Particularly to illustrate traces for some code examples in [Learn you some Erlang](http://learnyousomeerlang.com/content) book.

 Actually I've tried to create tool that collects and visualizes events from Common Test runs before: [screen1](/common_test_prev_attempt1.png), [screen2](/common_test_prev_attempt2.png), [screen3](/common_test_prev_attempt3.png).
 But it was too coupled with proprietary code from my last workplace, so I decided to start it from scratch.